AUROVA-LAB/application_auto_navigation/README.md

 # application_auto_navigation
-This package contains the launch files, rviz configuration, scripts, and documentation of application for autonomous navigation.
+This package contains the launch files, rviz configuration, scripts, parameters, and documentation of applications for navigation.